arunsadhasivam/security/sshkeys/MultipleSSHConnectionsinLocalhost.md

         arun#  ssh-add /home/arun/.ssh/id_devbox_rsa
         Enter passphrase for /home/arun/.ssh/id_devbox_rsa:
         Identity added: /home/arun/.ssh/id_devbox_rsa (arundevbox@home.com)

-Steps 1: generate public,private key for local-github -internet step 2: regenerate the private,publickey for remote devbox.
+Steps 1: generate public,private key for local-github -internet and add public key to https://github.com/settings/keys Steps 2: generate public,private key for local-devbox and add to sshagent -dummy no use just to avoid collision step 3: regenerate the private,publickey for remote devbox and add generated public key to https://github.com/settings/keys

-Step 3: generate the public key and private key for remote devbox and copy the public key from devbox to local system. igore private key. i.e copy public key generated from devbox and copy to local /home/arun/.ssh/id_dev_rsa.pub
+Step 3: generate the public key and private key for remote devbox in local host.

-STEP 4: don't distrub the local /home/arun/.ssh/id_devbox_rsa private key.

 since we configure 2 ssh-add (private keys) to connect to agent it wont collapse else it always mingle if we have one ssh public , private keys.